starknet-edu/starknetbook/src/ch04-03-01-deploy-standard-account.md

 Steps for Infura:

 - Create an account.
-- Start a new project for Starknet Goerli.
+- Start a new project for Starknet Sepolia.
 - Obtain the RPC URL.
 - Add this URL to `envars.sh`: